advance-group/h5-demos/README.md

 # Demos

-This is a project for the demo collection.
+This is a project for AAI liveness demo collection.